platy/spec-verify/README.md

 several parameters, it applies when it's last parameter matches by name the currently provided test entity class AND when the preceding parameter names match test entities down the stack in the same order.

-Every **assertion body** MUST contain either an assert or a provide statement. assert or provide statements MAY be contained within conditional statements and therefore an applied assertion body will not necessarily always use one of these statements.
+Every **assertion body** SHOULD contain either some kind of assertion or a provide statement.
+These statements MAY be contained within conditional statements and therefore an applied assertion body will not necessarily always use one of these statements.

-If an **assert statement** fails, the assertion statement containing it fails as does every assertion lower than it in the test-entity stack.
+If an **assertion** fails, the assertion statement containing it fails as does every assertion lower than it in the test-entity stack.

 A **provide statement** within an assertion body offers a new test entity (encountered while asserting) to the